BigemDev/Hackathon05_05/README.md

 ### Upt.
 6/5/2025

 ### Importante
 Demo version (6/5/2025) can be played for mostly 5-10 minutes.
-Full version of the game is predicted to be around 1h - 1.5h.
+Full version of the game is predicted to take around 1h - 1.5h to complete a full run.
 The most enticing part is a future use of a learning algorythm for Enemy(ies), which is not yet implemented as of time of writing this update, but should be considered a priority after fixing current bugs.

 ### Info
   HIOB (working title)—prototype of a game created for Cognitive Science Hackaton on 05.05/06.05 Current version is still a work in progress. <br/>